Streaked Hair is the New Trend

 ... red hair?

-Light red hair displays more depth if you colour some streaks in gold or copper tones.
+Light red hair displays more depth if you color some streaks in gold or copper tones.
 Cherry-red streaks bring out the beauty of darker red hair.
-It is important to opt for warm colours for streaks in red hair.
+It is important to opt for warm colors for streaks in red hair.
 The warm tones bring out the beauty of the complexion

 ... black hair?

-The darkest of all hair colours is now perked up with blue or purple streaks.
-Cool maritime colours are the trend for black or very dark hair.
+The darkest of all hair colors is now perked up with blue or purple streaks.
+Cool maritime colors are the trend for black or very dark hair.
 Before the hair can be streaked it must however be bleached.
-Otherwise, colouring the streaks would hardly be noticed.
+Otherwise, coloring the streaks would hardly be noticed.
 If you don't like blue streaks in your black hair you could also opt for purple tones.
-In the current trend, it is important that the blue value dominates if you want your dark hair colour to appear deeper
+In the current trend, it is important that the blue value dominates if you want your dark hair color to appear deeper